 Don’t forget to check out our Fan Page on FaceBook!!!

 P.S.
-Look for BB&E committee member and volunteer, Pam Belding to be traveling through the park every week, selling 50/50 raffle tickets.
+Look for a BB&E committee member and volunteer traveling through the park every week, selling 50/50 raffle tickets.
 All of the proceeds go to pay for shipping the Desert Angel boxes to our troops overseas.
-When you see her coming, pull out your wallet, give her a smile and buy a raffle ticket for $1 a piece or 10 for $5.
+Buy a raffle ticket for $1 a piece or 10 for $5.
 Not only will you get a smile and chance to win, you’ll know that you’re helping to support a worthy cause!!

 P.P.S.
 Feel free to tell your friends and neighbors about the Beets, Beats & Eats, the unconventional farmers market!

 “We become the stimulus we need when we speak well and often of the people, opportunities and events within our community.”
 Pam Belding